+A listing of alternative projects was also developed, but is not included in this document.
 Alternative projects are additional areas that we believe could potentially benefit from the use of audit resources, but did not rise to the top of the list of potential audit areas.
-We seek approval to use them as alternative projects in circumstances where additional or substitute projects are required.
+We seek approval to use these projects in circumstances where additional or substitute projects are required.